lokeshkrishna2003/Medigenie/README.md

-# DiagnoseWizard
+# MedGenie
 Introducing a cutting-edge medical diagnostic website that harnesses the power of technology to revolutionize healthcare.
 This innovative platform seamlessly blends a user-friendly React frontend with the robust capabilities  of  Flask and Express.js on the backend to provide you with accurate disease predictions based on your medical reports.

-# Unlocking the Potential : Versatile Uses of Our DiagnoseWizard
+# Unlocking the Potential : Versatile Uses of Our MedGenie

 ## Medical Symptom Assessment
 Users can input their symptoms, medical history, and test results, allowing the website to assist in identifying potential diseases or conditions based on the provided information.